EcutDavid/coding-contests-subscriber/README.md

 We can download the `credentials.json` via https://developers.google.com/calendar/quickstart/nodejs, please rename it to `google-credentials.json` :)

-3. We can provide your Sentry DSN via `SENTRY_DSN` env variable, so that logs would be sent to your Sentry project, otherwise, they would only appear in stdout and stderr.
+3. We can provide our Sentry DSN via `SENTRY_DSN` env variable, so that logs would be sent to our Sentry project, otherwise, they would only appear in stdout and stderr.

-4. We can provide your remote mongo connection URL via `MONGO_CONNECTION_URL` env variable, otherwise, file system will be used as the data store.
+4. We can provide our remote mongo connection URL via `MONGO_CONNECTION_URL` env variable, otherwise, file system will be used as the data store.
 The default database name is "contests-sub", we can overwrite it via `MONGO_DB_NAME` env variable.